xuan-jin/learnNotes/readme.md

-## We are looking foeward to our future!
+## We are looking forward to our future!

 ## abandonFond!